-“What is my life purpose… what am I supposed to be doing?” is something I am often asked – but it is not something that I am able to answer… at least not in a short and straightforward way.
+“What is my life purpose?
+What am I supposed to be doing?”
+These are questions I am often asked; however, they cannot be answered in a short and straightforward way.

 For the individual soul, defining our own reason for entering into the experience of life on planet Earth could possibly be the purpose; it would require of us a willingness to develop a curious and loving relationship with ourselves – an ongoing journey of discovery.
 We humans have an unhelpful habit of seeking answers and instructions that are black and white, simple to understand, and easy to follow… reassuring us that we are doing the ‘right’ thing.
 But ‘right’ in whose eyes, and in line with whose idea of how we should be developing, and what we should be achieving?
 God?
 The universe?
 Our parents?
 Society?